Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 JUMP R1, ROL R2 ;Takes the value in R1, rotates it to the left by the value specified by R2, and adds it to the PC.
 ```

 If the "Register as Offset Enable Bit" is not set, the value inside the PC will be replaced with the value inside the Source Register.
-In this case
+In this case,
 the source register acts as the jump address.
 (Before the jump the new address is written to the PC, a shift/rotate operation can be performed.)

 Assembly Syntax Example: